Where To Book Your End-Of-Year Team Dinner

 It’s holiday party season, and you’ve been charged with finding the perfect spot for an end-of-year team dinner.
 This may seem like an impossible task—you know from experience that your coworkers can be difficult to please.
 But you already spend more time with these people than your real friends, so you need to make this as enjoyable as possible.
-Here are 14 places great for eating, drinking, and watching in amusement as your colleagues try to bond over something other than who’s responsible for that science experiment growing in the fridge.
+Here are 18 places great for eating, drinking, and watching in amusement as your colleagues try to bond over something other than who’s responsible for that science experiment growing in the fridge.

 Whenever we eat at RPM Steak, we look up at the mezzanine level and wonder which of Chicago’s professional athletes is having dinner there with Justin Bieber.
 Turns out that anybody can reserve an upstairs table and pretend to be Anthony Rizzo for the night.
 Consider RPM if you and your coworkers want go all out and celebrate a year of crushing your corporate rivals.
 Or if you just like eating really great steak in a sleek and upscale spot.
 Either motive is acceptable.

 Dinner at The Publican works if you and your colleagues don’t mind strangers listening in on your conversations (save the trade secrets for another time).
 The gigantic U-shaped wooden communal table has plenty of room for sharing big platters of food, like their porchetta or their excellent whole roasted chicken with fries.
 And don’t let this place’s pork-heavy reputation steer you away—the menu has just as much space dedicated to vegetable and seafood dishes as it does to pork.
-Because vegetarians and pescetarians get to celebrate the end of the year, too.
+Because vegetarians and pescatarians get to celebrate the end of the year, too.

 Dusek’s in Pilsen is in a huge, refurbished, very possibly haunted building from the turn of the century, and it has a couple of spaces for private dinners.
 In the basement is the “Beer Cellar,” a private room you access through a revolving bookcase (yep, that’s right)—and next door is the “Tack Room,” constructed over an old stable.
-Wherever you choose to eat, an event at Dusek’s will get you a lot of history, as well as meat-centric food like pate, ham samplers, and sausage.
+Wherever you choose to eat, an event at Dusek’s will get you a lot of history, as well as dishes like pork chops, roasted sweet potato, and mussels.
 And ghosts, we’re pretty sure.